 We do not generally provide executives with perquisites other than programs made available to all Company employees.
-Mr. Carrel's employment agreement provides for reimbursement of certain out-of-pocket expenses, including temporary housing and for reimbursement for incremental term life insurance.
+Mr. Carrel's employment agreement provides for reimbursement of certain out-of-pocket expenses, including temporary housing in the event of relocation to Cincinnati, Ohio and for reimbursement of incremental term life insurance.
 Mr. Seith receives an annual car allowance of \$7,200, consistent with the car allowances provided to other AtriCure field-based personnel.

 The Compensation Committee adopted a policy that states that NEOs of the Company will not be reimbursed by the Company for personal taxes owed by them resulting from their receipt of perquisites, other than for relocation expenses.
 The Committee has made an exception to this policy for Mr. Carrel's life insurance premium payments, which was part of the incentive package offered to Mr. Carrel when he joined the Company.
 The business purpose and rationale of these perquisites relates to the Company's interest in providing executive compensation that attracts and retains its executive officers.